fluencelabs/ipc-load-test/README.md

 ### Run test

+First of all, review test parameters in `client/src/const.ts`. **Important:** sync `IPC_NODES_COUNT` const with number of testnet nodes.

-Ensure that `PRIVATE_KEY` is still set as an environment variable, then run:
+Then, ensure that `PRIVATE_KEY` is still set as an environment variable, then run:

 ```bash
 cd client